Can You Do Schoolwork on a Gaming PC? 10 Non-Gaming Uses

 5. Graphic design

-The incredible graphics found on a gaming PC are a huge benefit to any graphic artist.
-These graphics enhance the quality of images and animations, making it easier for graphic artists to design and edit their work.
-Furthermore, graphic artists will get better color accuracy on a gaming PC than on a normal PC.
+The incredible graphics on a gaming PC greatly benefit any graphic artist.
+These graphics enhance the rendering time of images and animations, making it easier for graphic artists to design and edit their work quickly.

 6. Video editing

 Video editors require great graphics, a high-quality processor, and lots of RAM.
-Video editing is a processor-heavy task, so editors need the best CPUs for their profession.
+Video editing is a processor-heavy task, so editors need the best CPUs.

 You will often see professional YouTubers (especially in the gaming genre) use their gaming PCs to edit their videos.
-Standard computers are rarely up to the task of video editing, so professionals depend on gaming PCs.
+Standard computers are rarely up to video editing, so professionals depend on them.

 7. Crypto mining